Skip to main content

 • ROC Curve

-• True Positive Rate (TPR): Also known as sensitivity, calculated as TPR = TP / (TP + FN), where TP is the number of true positives, and FN is the number of false negatives.
+• True Positive Rate (TPR): Also known as sensitivity, calculated as TPR = TP / (TP + FN), where TP is the number of true positives and FN is the number of false negatives.

-• False Positive Rate (FPR): Calculated as FPR = FP / (FP + TN), where FP is the number of false positives, and TN is the number of true negatives.
+• False Positive Rate (FPR): Calculated as FPR = FP / (FP + TN), where FP is the number of false positives and TN is the number of true negatives.

-• Calculation of AUROC
+• Calculating AUROC

-• Interpretation:
+• Analysis:

 • AUROC = 0.5: No discrimination ability, equivalent to random guessing.